Select a recruitment approach (assessments)

 Personality tests

-Get your candidates to complete a personality test.
+This is when your candidates complete a personality test.
 Learn about their emotional stability, openness to experience, conscientiousness, agreeableness and extraversion.
 Find out how they do things and how they interact with other people and their environment.

 You could use this type of assessment for highly competitive (e.g. graduate recruitment) or senior roles before or after an interview.